sushil-great/Piratezparty/README.md

 ---

 ## ✨ Inspiration/Purpose
-I know Awesome Piracy and FMHY already exists but I like to collect.
-I had my tg channel and discord server where I use to share my collections.
-But over the years due to lack of time I am unable to share much so decided to batch up all my collections and make yet another index as farewell gift.
-I am not sure whether I will be able to maintain it(I will try to maintain) so feel free to fork and continue it.
+I like to find different interesting links and stuff on internet but over the years due to lack of time I am unable to explore much so decided to batch up all my collections and make yet another index as farewell gift.
+If you want to keep this project alive please consider doing a Pull Request.

 <p align="right">(<a href="#top">↥ back to top</a>)</p>